Generic Name: Naltrexone hydrochloride

 Among opioid-free individuals, Naltrexone hydrochloride administration at the recommended dose has not been associated with a predictable profile of serious adverse or untoward events.
 However, as mentioned above, among individuals using opioids, Naltrexone hydrochloride may cause serious withdrawal reactions (see CONTRAINDICATIONS, WARNINGS, DOSAGE AND ADMINISTRATION).

 Reported Adverse Events

-Naltrexone hydrochloride has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7-10 days.
+Naltrexone hydrochloride has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7 to 10 days.
 Studies in alcoholic populations and in volunteers in clinical pharmacology studies have suggested that a small fraction of patients may experience an opioid withdrawal-like symptom complex consisting of tearfulness, mild nausea, abdominal cramps, restlessness, bone or joint pain, myalgia, and nasal symptoms.
 This may represent the unmasking of occult opioid use, or it may represent symptoms attributable to Naltrexone.
-A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints (see CLINICAL PHARMACOLOGY,Individualization of DosageIndividualization).
+A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints.

 Although no causal relationship with Naltrexone hydrochloride is suspected, physicians should be aware that treatment with Naltrexone hydrochloride does not reduce the risk of suicide in these patients (see PRECAUTIONS).